callryan/AWS-Connect-LIfe-Coach-/README.md

 Life Coach (LC) will be an AWS Connect application that will attempt to provide a positive outcome to be able to reach personal goals.
 The intention is to provide daily motivation, scheduling, and insights provided by AI, Data Analytics, and Machine Learning to reach the goals set by the end user.

 # Project Milestones
-* Milestone 1 - Core build and Basic Demo
+* Milestone 1 - Core build (all AWS services) and NLP/NLU Demo
 * Milestone 2 - Integration with Calendar APIs, Fitbit APIs, WinReality and Diamond Kinetics metrics(Data Analytics and Machine Learning)
 * Milestone 3 - Creation of and integration with mobile app powered by Elite Funtional Performance
 * Milestone 4 - Integration to nutrition, welness services, and blode panels for (CBC), CMP-14, Aldolase, Testerone Free with Total Testosterone, (CRP,hs) metrics.